Westover Hills Presbyterian Church

 Westover Hills Presbyterian Church is a congregation of the Presbyterian Church (USA) in Little Rock, AR.
 Westover Hills is notable for its history in the Civil Rights struggle in Little Rock and the work of its then pastor Richard B. Hardie, Jr. in support of integration of the Little Rock Public Schools.
 The congregation continues to take public stances on many controversial issues including racial reconciliation, prisoners’ rights, and advocacy for LGBTQIA+ members of the community.
+The congregation is led by a board of 9 Ruling Elders and The Rev. Dr. Robert Wm Lowry.

 History

 Westover Hills Presbyterian Church was founded in 1948 as part of a push to build churches in what was then western Little Rock.
 A group of 30 members of Second Presbyterian Church in downtown Little Rock began meeting as a “chapel” of Second Presbyterian.
 Second continued to provide financial assistance to Westover Hills until the new church became self-sustaining.

 In the 1950’s as the fledgling church was continuing to grow toward sustainability and self-sufficiency, the city and nation were roiled by the early chapters of the Civil Rights Movement.
 Dr. Hardie emerged as a leader in the city in efforts to integrate the Little Rock Public Schools and to dismantle the structures of Jim Crow.
 Hardie was unapologetic in his support of these causes that he saw as matters of both faith and fundamental justice.
 Hardie would later march with Martin Luther King, Jr. in Selma, a decision that would cost him opportunities to serve many southern churches.

 Following Hardie’s lead, the congregation of Westover Hills took public stances including publicly declaring their doors open to all races when most churches were still actively segregated and openly opposing the closure of the Little Rock Public Schools over the issue of integration.
 When the schools were closed by Governor Orval Faubus, Westover Hills along with Second Baptist and Trinity Episcopal churches opened its doors to students whose families created makeshift schools for the “lost year."

 The work of the congregation in local and national issues of importance continued under the leadership of Dr. David Dyer, Revs.
 Jim and Debbie Freeman, and Rev. Frank LeBlanc.

 In the fall of 2021, the congregation called Dr. Robert W. Lowry to serve as the sixth pastor of Westover Hills.
 A native of Little Rock, Lowry came to Westover Hills from Fondren Presbyterian Church in Jackson, MS. In addition to Fondren, Lowry has served churches in Texas, Louisiana, Michigan, Scotland, and Arkansas.
 Lowry, one of the first openly gay ministers in the Presbyterian Church (USA), works in advocacy for the LGBTQIA+ community with a particular focus on rights for Transgender persons.
 In 2015 the Arkansas Times named Lowry as one of 25 Visionary Arkansans making an impact on the state.
 He was also featured in an episode of the PBS series Prideland.